 The primary role of this external audit is to report on the College's Financial Statements and to carry out such examination of the statements and underlying records and control systems as are necessary to reach their opinion on the statements and to report on the appropriate use of funds.
-Their duties will be in accordance with advice set out in the funding body's Audit Code of Practice and the Auditing Practices Board's statements of auditing standards
+Their duties will be in accordance with advice set out in the DfE's Framework and Guide, and the Auditing Practices Board's statements of auditing standards.